Solutions for surges buildings systems

 Remote lightning strikes are lightning strikes far away from the object to be protected, in the medium-voltage overhead line network or in its close proximity as well as cloud-to-cloud discharge.

 Switching operations of power utilities cause surges (SEMP – Switching Electromagnetic Pulse) of some 1,000 volts in electrical systems.
 They occur, for example, when inductive loads (e.g. transformers, reactors, motors) are switched off, arcs are ignited or fuses trip.
 If power supply and data lines are installed in parallel, sensitive systems may be interfered with or destroyed.

 Destructive transients in residential, office and administration buildings and industrial plants are likely to occur in, for example, the power supply system, information technology system and telephone system, control systems of production facilities via the Fieldbus and controllers of air-conditioning or lighting systems.
 These sensitive systems can only be protected by a comprehensive protection concept.
 In this context, the coordinated use of surge protective devices (lightning current and surge arresters) is paramount.

 The function of lightning current arresters is to discharge high energies without destruction.
 They are installed as close as possible to the point where the electrical system enters the building.
 Surge arresters, in turn, protect terminal equipment.
 They are installed as close as possible to the equipment to be protected.

-With its product family for power supply systems and data systems, LSP offers harmonised surge protective devices.
-The modular portfolio allows cost-optimised implementation of protection concepts for all building types and installation sizes.
+With its product family for power supply systems and data systems, LSP offers harmonized surge protective devices.
+The modular portfolio allows cost-optimized implementation of protection concepts for all building types and installation sizes.